-Any dry removal approved by the hygienist requires Type C respirators.
-Initial removal activity on each site required use of Powered Air Purifying Respirators (PAPRS) with HEPA filtration.
-For initial site preparation and during later phases of removal, workers wore disposable coveralls and half-face cartridge respirators.
+Initial removal activity on each site required use of PAPRS with HEPA filtration.
+For initial site preparation and during later phases of removal, workers wore disposable coveralls and half-lace high-efficiency cartridge respirators.
 Walk-through decontamination showers were located at the entrance to the enclosure.
-The presence of water and wire made use of substantial boots a necessity and substantial gloves most desirable.